 dessert, such as a freshly baked, warm, miniature apple pie,

-peach pie, or lemon bar (the photo to the right).
+peach pie, or lemon bar (the photo above).

 Would this type of restaurant system be annoying?

 We will never know until we find the courage to